return to Johnson Piano Service Page

 years ago I had the pleasure of restoring the Baldwin concert grand owned by

-years.
-My work with Keyboards Etc. has allowed me to become proficient at solving
+for some 15 years.
+My work with Keyboards Etc. allowed me to become proficient

-many of the problems that are to be found in new pianos today.
-These trouble
+at solving many of the problems that are to be found in new pianos today.
+These

-shooting skills become more valuable as less and less time is spent finishing
+trouble shooting skills become more valuable as less and less time is spent

-off pianos at factories today than ever before.
-Another constant challenge is
+finishing off pianos at factories today than ever before.
+Another constant challenge

-to keep in running order, the fleet of over 150 rental pianos, which the store
+was to keep in running order, the fleet of over 150 rental pianos, which the

-manufacture factory technical seminars, helps me to stay up with new developments
+factory technical seminars, helps me to stay up with new developments in tools

-in tools and techniques in all areas of piano service.
-No piano technician
+and techniques in all areas of piano service.
+No piano technician who has been

 return to Johnson Piano Service